Stochastic integral representations and classification of sum- and max-infinitely divisible processes: Examples of max-i.d. processes

 \begin{example} Let $\Omega$ be the space $\R^d$ endowed with the Lebesgue measure.
-Consider a flow $T_t(\omega)=\omega -t,\ \omega,t\in\R^d$.
-Let $A\subset \R^d$ be a Borel set of finite measure and let $\Pi = \{U_i,\ i\in \N\}$ be a unit intensity Poisson process on $\R^d$.
-Then, the corresponding union--i.d.\ stationary random set has the form $S = \cup_{i\in\N} (U_i - A)$ and it is known in the literature as the Boolean model with (non-random) grain $A$.
-More generally, one can let $\Omega:= \R^d \times E$ be the product of $\R^d$ with some probability space $E$ and define $T_t(x,y):= (x-t,y),\ x,t\in \R^d,\ y\in E$ as the shift of the first coordinate.
-By taking a random set $A = A(y)$, one obtains a {\em mixed} or random grain Boolean model, which is similar to and in fact can corresponds to the level--set of a mixed moving maxima random field model. \end{example}
+Consider a flow $T_t(\omega)=\omega-t, \omega,t\in\R^d$.
+Let $A\subset\R^d$ be a Borel set of finite measure and let $\Pi= \{U_i, i\in\N\}$ be a unit intensity Poisson process on $\R^d$.
+Then, the corresponding union-i.d. stationary random set has the form $S = \bigcup_{i\in\N} (U_i - A)$ and it is known in the literature as the Boolean model with (non-random) grain $A$.
+More generally, one can let $\Omega:= \R^d \times E$ be the product of $\R^d$ with some probability space $E$ and define $T_t(x,y):= (x-t,y), x,t\in\R^d, y\in E$ as the shift of the first coordinate.
+By taking a random set $A = A(y)$, one obtains a \emph{mixed} or random grain Boolean model, which is similar to and in fact corresponds to the level-set of a mixed moving maxima random field model. \end{example}